Home | About me | Contact | What's new | Privacy

 (Obsolete)

-This is the old standard railroad crossing signal in West Germany.
+This was the former railway crossing signal in West Germany and has officially been replaced by the signal at the left, but quite a few installations still remain.
 You must stop when the red signal flashes.

 Railway crossing flasher